 - Special Elective FAQs

-- Part 1: Prioritizes core required clinical rotations and occurs in late fall during Phase 2.
+- Stage 1: Prioritizes core required clinical rotations and occurs in late fall during Phase 2.
 These rotations are the highest priority and are most difficult to reschedule.

-- Part 2: allows students to select customized electives for residency preparation and graduation requirements.
-This phase occurs in early spring during Phase 2 and is broken into four stages.
+- Stage 2: allows students to select customized electives for residency preparation and graduation requirements.
+This phase occurs in early spring during Phase 2 and is broken into four parts.

-Important note: Scheduling occurs during Phase Two (Year 2)
+Important note: Most scheduling occurs during Phase Two (Year 2)

 |Part 1: Required Rotations||Part 2: Electives|